riverfr0zen/graphene-mongo-extras/README.md

 * [filtering tests](graphene_mongo_extras/filtering/tests)
 * [other tests](graphene_mongo_extras/tests)

-Check out [graphene-mongo-extras-examples](https://github.com/riverfr0zen/graphene-mongo-extras-examples) for a demo app and query examples.
+See the `examples` folder for a demo app and query examples.

 # Overview / Todo-list